Some info has been automatically translated. Show original language

 • Popular amenities for guests

-Guests love Monthly stays, Self check-in, and Gym across Santa Fe rentals
+Guests love Self check-in, Monthly stays, and Lake access across Santa Fe rentals

 • 4.9 Average rating